 - bring in a professional: help your loved one obtain effective talk therapy or other PTSD treatment with a therapist who specializes in PTSD.
 A doctor should be able to recommend a therapist;

 - take suicide threats seriously - some patients who suffer PTSD may suffer from suicidal thoughts.
 If your loved one talks about it or makes threats, get professional help right away.
 In cases of immediate danger, call 911 and explain the circumstances; and

 - get rid of dangerous items - remove guns and other weapons from the house.
 Also try to keep your home free of substances like pills and alcohol that are easy to abuse and that alter the decision-making process.

 Get Help for the Rest of the Family

 Don’t forget about the rest of the family.
 Seeing a loved one suffer from PTSD can be difficult for children, parents, and others close to him or her.
 Some benefit from counseling with a professional therapist to talk about PTSD and how it’s affecting their own life.
 Don’t neglect yourself either.
 If you need a break, ask someone else to help you out.
 If you want to speak to a therapist about your own feelings, make time to do so.

 If your loved one’s PTSD is work-related, he or she may qualify for workers’ compensation benefits.
-Get help from an attorney in Des Moines who is familiar with such cases to recover fair benefits.
+We know its a first hard step but getting help from an attorney in Des Moines who is familiar with such cases can help you recover fair benefits.
 Receiving fair workers’ comp can help take some of the stress out of the situation by addressing the financial burden if your loved one is unable to work.